Uniswap/docs/blog/gas-optimization.md

 $160 + 24 + 16 + 16 + 16 + 8 + 1 = 241$

 This tells us we actually have 15 bits to spare!
 This contract stores many more variables, some of which take up entire slots on their own, but by carefully selecting the variables with compact representations and declaring them side-by-side, we’ve achieved our aim of gas optimization.
-By this point, it should be apparent that gas optimization is not just a matter of clever ticks and novel expressions of data; but also a matter of foundational decision-making made while designing the architecture of your smart contracts.
+By this point, it should be apparent that gas optimization is not just a matter of clever tricks and novel expressions of data; but also a matter of foundational decision-making made while designing the architecture of your smart contracts.

-For a deeper look into slot packing in solidity, a good place to start is the [solidity documentation](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).
+For a deeper look into slot packing in Solidity, a good place to start is the [Solidity Documentation](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).

 </div>